crosssenses/mediating-machines/src/pages/index.md

     - name: Andreas Hirblinger
       bio: >-
         Dr. Andreas Hirblinger has extensive experience in international peace mediation.
-He currently conducts \nresearch on digital inclusion \nand the role of technology in peace processes.
+He conducts research on the role of knowledge production in peacebuilding,  digital inclusion and the use of  technology in peace processes.
-      twitter: '#'
+      twitter: hirblinger
-      linkedin: '#'
+      linkedin: ''
       image: /img/blog-index.jpg
     - name: Gregor Betz
       bio: >-
         Prof. Gregor Betz specializes in reason and argumentation theory, opinion and argument maps, in addition to the application of digital technologies in argumentation.
-      twitter: a
+      twitter: ''
-      linkedin: a
+      linkedin: ''
       image: /img/apple-touch-icon.png
 ---